erik-adelbert/aoc/2025/README.md

 On this first day of AoC 2025, the challenge is reasonably tricky.
 It highlights the sign ambiguity of the [modulo](https://en.wikipedia.org/wiki/Modulo) operation when the remainder is negative.

 For today’s [solution](https://github.com/erik-adelbert/aoc/blob/main/2025/1/aoc1.go), I’m reimplementing `mod` so that it always returns a positive value, since the problem includes negative integer data (i.e., left turns).
-Then, as always — especially when coding for production — I validate the inputs as early as possible.
-In this case, it allows me to reduce the computation domain to a single wrap of the dial.
+Then I validate the inputs and in this case, it allows me to reduce the computation domain to a single wrap of the dial.
 By doing this consistently, I don’t need to apply any offsets (and neither do you).
 From there, a switch selects one of the four interesting cases and updates the counts used as passwords for parts 1 and 2.

 `<EDIT>` I removed `mod()` because it was called only once.